Slavery in ancient Greece: Historical views

 The Greeks could not comprehend an absence of slaves.
 Slaves exist even in the "Cloud cuckoo land" of Aristophanes' The Birds.
 The utopian cities of Phaleas of Chalcedon and Hippodamus of Miletus are based on the equal distribution of property, but public slaves are used respectively as craftsmen and land workers.
 The "reversed cities" placed women in power or even saw the end of private property, as in Lysistrata or Assemblywomen, but could not picture slaves in charge of masters.
 The only societies without slaves were those of the Golden Age, where all needs were met without anyone having to work.
 In this type of society, as explained by Plato, one reaped generously without sowing.
 In Telekleides' Amphictyons barley loaves fight with wheat loaves for the honor of being eaten by men.
 Moreover, objects move themselves—dough kneads itself, and the jug pours itself.
+The same is pictured in a surviving fragment by Crates, where a man proposes to abolish slavery by making the objects themselves obey spoken orders.
 Similarly, Aristotle said that slaves would not be necessary "if every instrument could accomplish its own work... the shuttle would weave and the plectrum touch the lyre without a hand to guide them", like the legendary constructs of Daedalus and Hephaestus.
 Society without slaves is thus relegated to a different time and space.
 In a "normal" society, one needs slaves.
 Aristotle argues that slaves are a necessity though, saying "Property is part of the household, ...
 For no man can live well or indeed live at all, unless he be provided with necessaries."
 He also argues that slaves are the most important part of the property as they "take precedence of all the instruments."
 This would suggest that at least some slaves would be treated well for the same reason one would take great care of their most important tools.
 By viewing slaves as tools of a household, it creates another reason for acceptance of slavery.
 Aristotle says "indeed the use of slaves and of tame animals is not very different," showing as well that at least in part, some slaves were thought of no higher than the common tamed animals in use at the time.
 Antiphon viewed slaves as a bit more than common animals or tools.
 On the topic of a man killing his own slave, he says that the man should "purify himself and withhold himself from those places prescribed by law, in the hope that by doing so he will best avoid disaster."
 This suggests that there still is some sense of inappropriateness in killing a slave, even one owned by the killer.